BMIservices/forkDockerAlpineOracleJREjenkins/README.md

 # Usage

 ```
-docker run -p 8080:8080 jenkins
+docker run -p 8080:8080 --name jenkins cgswong/jenkins
 ```

-This will store the workspace in /var/jenkins_home.
+This will store the workspace in */opt/jenkins*.
 All Jenkins data lives in there - including plugins and configuration.
 You will probably want to make that a persistent volume (recommended):

 ```
-docker run -p 8080:8080 -v /your/home:/var/jenkins_home jenkins
+docker run -p 8080:8080 -v */your/home*:/opt/jenkins jenkins
 ```

-This will store the jenkins data in /your/home on the host.
+This will store the jenkins data in */your/home* on the host.
-Ensure that /your/home is accessible by the jenkins user in container (jenkins user - uid 102 normally - or use -u root).
+Ensure that */your/home* is accessible by the jenkins user in the container.

 You can also use a volume container:

 ```
-docker run --name myjenkins -p 8080:8080 -v /var/jenkins_home jenkins
+docker run --name jenkins -p 8080:8080 -v /opt/jenkins cgswong/jenkins
 ```

-Then myjenkins container has the volume (please do read about docker volume handling to find out more).
+Then **jenkins** container has the volume (please do read about docker volume handling to find out more).

 ## Backing up data

-If you bind mount in a volume - you can simply back up that directory (which is jenkins_home) at any time.
+If you bind mount in a volume - you can simply back up that directory (which is **/opt/jenkins**) at any time.

 This is highly recommended.
-Treat the jenkins_home directory as you would a database - in Docker you would generally put a database on a volume.
+Treat the **/opt/jenkins** directory as you would a database - in Docker you would generally put a database on a volume.

-If your volume is inside a container - you can use ```docker cp $ID:/var/jenkins_home``` command to extract the data.
+If your volume is inside a container - you can use ```docker cp $ID:/opt/jenkins``` command to extract the data.
 Note that some symlinks on some OSes may be converted to copies (this can confuse jenkins with lastStableBuild links etc)

 # Attaching build executors